 You are encouraged to discuss any problems or concerns with the school.
-These should be raised initially with your child's class teacher or SENCo.
-Most problems can be resolved in this way, but if this does not happen, you may raise the concern with the SENCO or Head Teacher who will either contact you by telephone or arrange a meeting.
-If necessary the parents may complain to the governors, our SEND Governor is Claire McGorum.
-If they are still dissatisfied, may take their complaint to the LA's statutory SEND disagreement resolution process.
+These should be raised initially with your child's class teacher.
+Most problems can be resolved in this way, but if this does not happen, you may raise the concern with the SENDCO or Head Teacher who will either contact you by telephone or arrange a meeting.
+If necessary parents may make a complaint to the governors, our SEND Governor is Samantha Pole.
+If you are still dissatisfied, you may take your complaint to the LA's statutory SEND disagreement resolution process.